geom3trik/tuix/README.md

     label: Entity,
 }
 ```
 Inside our counter widget we have a field for the value of the counter and a field which will store the `Entity` of the label widget that will display the value.
-An `Entity` is an id which is used to modify `State`, a sort of database for the state of the app.
+An `Entity` is an id which is used to modify `State`, a sort of database for the gui state of the app.

 While `State` stores the data for the GUI, like style properties and events, the data inside the widgets, like our `value` is application data defined by the user.
 Once the the widget is built into the app this data can only be accessed by the widget at three different stages: